notthattayo/nx-todo/README.md

 # HOW TO RUN THE APPLICATION

-Cd into the to-do folder
-run `npm run mocks`
-open another terminal instance run `nx serve`
+Cd into the project root folder run `npm run mocks` open another terminal instance run `nx serve`